hdwang123/openapi/README-en.md

 # openapi

-## Committed to providing an sdk that can quickly build an open API
+## strive to providing an sdk that can quickly build open API

 ## background